Codecademy/docs/content/go/concepts/math-functions/terms/copysign/copysign.md

   - 'paths/computer-science'
 ---

-The **`Copysign()`** of the `math` package is an inbuilt function that takes two parameters and returns a value containing magnitude of the first parameter and a sign of the second parameter.
+The **`Copysign()`** of the `math` package is an inbuilt function that returns a value based on the magnitude of the first argument and the sign of the second argument.

 ## Syntax